10 Times a Vendor should say “No” to a Craft Show Shopper

 This article outlines the requests I’ve received from craft show shoppers over the years.
 They’re ones I wish I hadn’t accommodated (or at least not with some serious thought first).

 Shoppers don’t head to a craft fair with the intention of insulting the vendor.
 They’re usually just asking a question they see no harm in asking.
-So this article is not to shame anyone who’s uttered the words below to a vendor.

 Rather it’s to point out to craft show vendors, that just because someone asks doesn’t mean you have to cater.